red/red/red-system/library/curses/README.md

 This is a low level binding for Curses and Panel libraries.

-Curses for Red/System now uses wide-characters functions.
+Curses for Red/System now uses wide-characters library (libncursesw.so).

-UTF-8 encoding will be supported when Red will be ready.

 Requirements
 ------------